Rockville Theft Lawyer

 A theft conviction may ruin the life of an individual, and prosecutors will do everything in their power to convict an accused person.
 For this reason, if you have been charged with theft, you cannot afford to take chances by representing yourself.
 You may need a Rockville theft lawyer who knows how to handle theft cases on your side.

-While facing such potential consequences may be overwhelming, you could contact an experienced attorney who might be able to provide you the support and legal defense you need.
+While facing such potential consequences may be overwhelming, you could contact an experienced defense attorney who might be able to provide you the support and legal defense you need.

-Key Elements of Theft
+Key Elements of Theft in Rockville

 To prove a person is guilty of theft, the prosecutor will have to establish certain elements.
 While the definition of theft varies slightly from state to state, a person could generally be charged with theft if they: